polucio/101Labs-Networking/ICMP-Lab8/README.md

-# Lab 7: UDP Communication
+# Lab 8: ICMP Communication

-Welcome to **Lab 7**, where we explore the fundamentals of the User Datagram Protocol (UDP) and learn to recognize and analyze UDP packets.
+Welcome to **Lab 8**, where we delve into the workings of the Internet Control Message Protocol (ICMP).
 This README provides detailed instructions on the objectives, tools, and walkthrough for this lab.

 ## Objectives

-1. Recognize and analyze UDP packets.
+1. Recognize and analyze ICMP packets.
-2. Understand the role of UDP in networking and its use cases.
+2. Understand the role of ICMP in reporting errors and network diagnostics.
-3. Use tools like Wireshark to capture and inspect UDP traffic.
+3. Use tools like Wireshark to capture and inspect ICMP traffic.

 ## Lab Purpose

-UDP is a connectionless protocol used by many services and applications, such as RIP, DNS, SNMP, and DHCP.
-While it offers low overhead, it does not guarantee delivery or acknowledgments.
-Understanding UDP is essential for working with various networking protocols and services.
+ICMP is a crucial protocol used by network devices to report errors and communicate network diagnostics.
+Unlike other TCP/IP protocols, ICMP is not used to transport data but for reliability and error messaging.
+One common use of ICMP is in the `ping` utility, which helps check connectivity.

 ## Lab Setup and Requirements

 ### Tools

-- **Kali Linux** with Wireshark pre-installed.
+- **VirtualBox** and **Wireshark**, or your home PC.
-- A local machine or VirtualBox with internet access.
+- A Windows 10 virtual machine (VM) or a local machine with internet access.

 ### Topology

-You can:
+You can either:

-- Use Wireshark on a Kali Linux installation or live environment.
+- Use Wireshark on your home PC.
-- Use Wireshark on a virtual machine in VirtualBox.
+- Install and run Wireshark on a Windows 10 VM.

-Ensure your system can access the internet, as you will perform a DNS lookup for analysis.
+Ensure your machine can access the internet to ping external websites.

 ---